-Airport projects outnumber rail and marine projects in quantity; however, the overall investment is greater for rail, which comprises 59% of the total, while air accounts for 37% and marine accounts for 4%.
+Airport projects outnumber rail and marine projects in quantity; however, the overall investment is greater for rail, which comprises 65% of the total, while air accounts for 30% and marine accounts for 5%.

-Airport projects total approximately \$474 million for FY 2025 and more than \$1.57 billion for the five-year program.
+Airport projects total approximately \$535 million for FY 2024 and approximately \$1.254 billion for the five-year program.
 Projects consist of safety and infrastructure improvement projects across the state.

-Marine transportation projects total approximately \$160 million and consist of funding from the Rebuild Illinois capital plan, State Planning & Research Program, and the Illinois Competitive Freight Program.
-Port capital development projects and port planning projects are funded by federal, state and local funding.
+Marine projects total approximately \$186 million and consist of port capital development projects and port planning projects funded by federal, state and local funding.

-Rail investments are increasing through Rebuild Illinois and associated legislation and now comprise \$2.67 billion of the \$11.79 billion Multimodal MYP.
+Rail investments are increasing through Rebuild Illinois and associated legislation and now comprise \$2.67 billion of the \$4.1 billion MYP.
 The majority of rail funding is going toward statewide intercity passenger rail improvement and development, as well as the Chicago Region Environmental and Transportation Efficiency Program projects in northeastern Illinois.